 How Does Vision Therapy Work?

 The first step in our vision therapy program is to receive a comprehensive vision exam.
-Following a thorough evaluation, our highly qualified vision care and board-certified professional, Dr. Amy Thomas, can advise you as to whether vision therapy would be appropriate treatment for you or your child.
+Following a thorough evaluation, our highly qualified vision care and board-certified professionals, can advise you as to whether vision therapy would be appropriate treatment for you or your child.
 If vision therapy is appropriate, you’ll then receive a customized vision treatment plan supervised by one of our trained vision care professionals.

 1STEP ONE: DIAGNOSIS